Bedrock-OSS/bedrock-wiki/docs/loot/loot-tables.md

 A traditional weighted random pool selects items based on relative weight, choosing a number of yields based on a configured roll count.

+A weight is were a chances of an iten dropping than other items

 <CodeHeader>artifacts.json/pools/0</CodeHeader>

 ```json